 The Wyoming Department of Education (WDE) is responsible for investigating complaints and issuing a written decision within 60 days of receipt of the complaint.
 The complaint must be in writing and signed.
 It must allege a violation of Wyoming 2007 Chapter 7 Rules Governing Services for Children with Disabilities, and/or the Individuals with Disabilities Education Action (IDEA).
 The violation alleged must have occurred not more than one year prior to the date that the complaint is received.
-The complaint also must set out sufficient facts to permit the Wyoming Department of Education to initiate an investigation of the allegation.
-If the complaint allegation involves a specific child, the complaint must include the name of the child, the child's address, the name of the school where the child attends, a description of the nature of the problem of the child, including related facts, and a proposed resolution of the problem to the extent known and available at the time the complaint is filed.
+The complaint also must set out sufficient facts to permit the Wyoming Department of Education to initiate an investigation of the child, the child's address, the name of the school where the child attends, a description of the nature of the problem of the child, including related facts, and a proposed resolution of the problem to the extent known and available at the time the complaint is filed.
 A parent or other person filing a complaint may either use the form provided by WDE or provide a letter that contains the above information; the forms and explanation are available on the WDE website.